guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 using precise wavelength calibration data.
-For this purpose one can use arc exposures (obtained just before or after de scientific images), or even the scientific images themselves, when the airglow emission (OH emission lines) are brigth enough to be employed as wavelength references).
+For this purpose one can use arc exposures (obtained just before or after de scientific images), or even the scientific images themselves, when the airglow emission (OH emission lines) are brigth enough to be employed as wavelength signposts).

-In this simple example, since the image we are trying to reduce is precisely an arc exposure, we are using the arc lines to refine the calibration.
+In this simple example, since the image we are trying to reduce is precisely an arc exposure, we are using its own arc-line set to refine the calibration.

-**Important:** The following process only works for arc images obtained with the 3 types of arc lamps simultaneously ON during the exposure time.
-An easy way to check that this is the case is to examine the corresponding status
+**Important:** The following process only works for arc images obtained when the 3 types of arc lamps were simultaneously ON during the exposure time.
+An easy way to check that this was really the case is to examine the corresponding status keywords:
-keywords:

 ::